mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 4. Importing data

 The first step is to import your `.fastq` files to a special `.qza` artifacts file.
+To do that you will use `manifest.tsv` file, which contains locations of the raw reads.

 ```
-qiime tools import --type "SampleData[PairedEndSequencesWithQuality]" --input-format PairedEndFastqManifestPhred33V2 --input-path ./manifest.tsv --output-path ./demultiplexed-seqs.qza
+qiime tools import --type "SampleData[PairedEndSequencesWithQuality]" --input-format PairedEndFastqManifestPhred33V2 --input-path ../scripts/manifest.tsv --output-path ./demultiplexed-seqs.qza
 ```

 #### 5. Primer trimming

 To cut amplification primers you will use the [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) plugin.
+In this step, you will remove the amplification primers from the file imported in previous step `demultiplexed-seqs.gza`.

 ```
 qiime cutadapt trim-paired --i-demultiplexed-sequences ./demultiplexed-seqs.qza --p-cores 4 --p-front-f CCAGCASCYGCGGTAATTCC --p-front-r ACTTTCGTTCTTGATYRA --o-trimmed-sequences trimmed_demux.qza